phapdn/phapdn.github.io/_pages/publications.md

 ## Others

-* **Evaluating Solutions Noise Reduction for Speech Using Wavelet Transforms**
+* **Evaluating Noise Reduction Solutions for Speech Using Wavelet Transforms**
   **D. N. Phap** and V. T. D. Hanh,
   *JST-UD, 5(114), 2017*.

-* **A Study Of Measures For Noisereductionto Improvethe Quality Ofspeech Usingadjustment Kalman Filter**
+* **A Study Of Measures for Noise Reduction to Improve the Quality of Speech Using Adjustment Kalman Filter**
   **D. N. Phap**,
   *JST-UD, 12(97), 2015*.